igor-bezkrovny/js-rdt/README.md

 helps JavaScript developer debug/develop application.

 **Target platforms:**
- Any devices with luck of abilities listed below.
+ Any devices with lack of abilities listed below.
  (I use js-rdt for debugging HTML5 games on SmartTV devices)

 **Plan:**